Bipolar Depression In Children And How The Treatment Differs

 Depressive symptoms of bipolar disorder in children

 Although bipolar disorder in children is rare, it can be critical for parents to pay attention if they notice symptoms.
-Children may not understand what's happening to them, which can cause them to have more extreme reactions to highs and lows or to feel frightened or confused.
+Children may not understand what's happening to them, which can cause them to have more extreme reactions to highs and lows or to be frightened or confused.
 When depressive symptoms occur, a child’s moods will typically be marked by sadness, restlessness, and a loss of interest in activities once enjoyed.
-They may exhibit signs of fatigue, irritable mood, trouble focusing, or social withdrawal.
+They may exhibit signs of fatigue, an irritable mood, trouble focusing, or social withdrawal.

 Depressive symptoms are more common in bipolar II disorder than bipolar I disorder.
 To be diagnosed with bipolar II disorder, a child must have experienced an episode of major depression along with an episode of hypomania.
 With bipolar I disorder, individuals must have experienced an episode of mania but may or may not have developed depressive symptoms.